Instrument-Free Demand Estimation Using Relative Prices Variation, with an Application to Railway Transportation: Implications for train pricing

+In terms of revenues, by moving from uniform pricing to ``full'' dynamic pricing strategies, we find a modest revenue gain of around 2.0\% in the complete information setup.\footnote{This empirical finding is close to the existing simulation results in operations research.
+For example, \cite{zhao2000optimal} shows a similar improvement by between 2.4\% and 7.3\%.} This figure sharply contrasts with the 19.3\% gain we estimate under incomplete information by comparing Scenarios f.1 and u.2.
+Even for very limited forms of dynamic pricing strategies such as the stopping-time ones with only two prices, the revenue gains relative to the uniform pricing in the incomplete information setup are already remarkable (around $12\%$).

-First, the tiny difference between the gains of full dynamic pricing under complete and incomplete information shows that revenue management is an effective instrument for demand learning.
-By learning from consumers' purchases in a Bayesian way, it can gradually pin down the uncertainty on the overall demand.
-Pricing decision then takes this renewed information into account, improving total revenue.
-And actually, this demand learning can compensate almost all revenue loss due to ex ante uncertainty on demand.
-The difference in revenue under optimal uniform pricing between incomplete and complete information is around 2K\EUR{} (comparing Scenarios u.4 and u.2), while this difference decreases to around 0.03K\EUR{} only under optimal dynamic pricing (see Scenarios f.2 and f.1).
-This finding is in line with \cite{lin2006dynamic}, who reports a similar near-optimality of demand learning in a simulation study.
+Besides, this demand learning can compensate almost all revenue and welfare loss due to ex ante uncertainty on demand.
+The difference in revenue under optimal uniform pricing and the corresponding social welfare between incomplete and complete information is around \EUR{2,000} and \EUR{2,500}, respectively (comparing u.4 and u.2 in Table \ref{tab:counter_sw_cs}), while these differences decrease to around \EUR{30} and \EUR{40} only under optimal dynamic pricing (see f.2 and f.1).\footnote{This finding is in line with \cite{lin2006dynamic}, who reports a similar near-optimality of demand learning in a simulation study.} Given that observed revenues are well below those estimated under f.1 or even s.1, this suggests a potential lack of effective demand learning in the actual pricing strategy that leads to the revenue and welfare losses relative to optimal dynamic pricing strategies.

-The reason of this very modest loss compared to the complete information set-up is that information accumulates quickly.
+The reason of the very modest loss due to incomplete information in dynamic pricing compared to the complete information setup is that information accumulates quickly.
 To illustrate this point, we simulate expected revenues under a class of intermediate stopping-time pricing strategies, where the firm is only allowed to dynamically price the first $x\%$ seats, turning to uniform pricing for the remaining seats.
-Thus, $x=0$ and $x=100$ correspond respectively to the optimal uniform and stopping-time pricing strategies.\footnote{As the pricing strategies in Theorem \ref{thm:counterf_rev}, we show in Appendix \ref{app:counter_rev} that one can partially identify the optimal revenues with intermediate stopping-time pricing strategies using the procedure described in Section \ref{sub:id_counterf}.} By quantifying the revenue gain from $x$ to $x+1$, we can characterize how much can be marginally gained from being able to extract information on demand from additional purchases ($1\%$ of total seats) and optimally adjust its pricing.
-Figure \ref{fig:intermediate} displays the lower bounds of the optimal revenues under these intermediate pricing strategies under complete (blue) and incomplete (red) information for $x=1,...,100$.\footnote{We also simulate the upper bounds of these revenues.
-The obtained curve is very similar.}
+Thus, $x=0$ and $x=100$ correspond respectively to the optimal uniform and stopping-time pricing strategies.
+By quantifying the revenue gain from $x$ to $x+1$, we can characterize how much can be marginally gained from being able to extract information on demand from additional purchases ($1\%$ of total seats) and optimally adjust its pricing.